alexfingersb/alexfingersb/README.md

 <h1>I'm Alex</h1>

 <div>
-  I'm a software developer and currently I'm divin into React ecosystem.
+  I'm a software developer and currently I'm diving into the React ecosystem.
 </div>

 <!--